The-Music-Makers/robotic-recorder-player/Python API/README.md

 Some additional libraries are required to allow the program to run these are:

 - [python 3.7](https://www.python.org/downloads/release/python-370/) is required to run the Python API
-- the [pyserial](https://pyserial.readthedocs.io/en/latest/pyserial.html) library is used to provide the backends support to connect to the Aurdino.
+- The [pyserial](https://pyserial.readthedocs.io/en/latest/pyserial.html) library is used to provide the backends support to connect to the Aurdino.
-- the [time](https://docs.python.org/3/library/time.html#module-time) library is used to provide the timing and delays in the python script.
+- The [time](https://docs.python.org/3/library/time.html#module-time) library is used to provide the timing and delays in the python script.
 - [MIDO](https://mido.readthedocs.io/en/latest/#) is required for working with MIDI messages and ports

 ### Building